 - Cut off stems and discard them.
 Place the beets in a medium pot filled with water and bring to a boil.
 Cover and simmer the beets for about 25 to 30 minutes or until tender (when a knife can easily slide through them you know they're ready).
 Drain and allow them to cool under running cold water for about a minute or so.

 - Peel and cut beets into small (about 1-inch) chunks.
 Transfer into a mixing bowl.
 Drizzle on top with extra virgin olive oil and pomegranate balsamic vinegar.
 Season with a little sea salt and pepper to taste.
 Toss until well combined.
-Taste the beets, and here is where you can make adjustment to flavor, adding more pomegranate vinegar if you prefer.
-Allow the beets to marinate and place them into the refrigerator to chill, at least 30 minutes.
+Taste the beets, and here is where you can make an adjustment to flavor, adding more pomegranate vinegar if you prefer.
+Allow the beets to marinate and place them into the refrigerator to chill at least 30 minutes.

 - In a small bowl, blend 1 teaspoon of olive oil and buttermilk with ricotta cheese until the ricotta is creamy and smooth.
 Taste, and season with a pinch of salt, to taste. ( I prefer to garnish with salt before serving)